-If you are open to practical, learning of management skills, on all aspects of business management to enjoy rapid business success, perhaps you’re suited to the Academy of Business Mastery.
-It won’t cost you anything to find out the details, or to discuss it.
+If you are open to practical, learning of management skills, on all aspects of business management to enjoy rapid business success, perhaps you’re suited to the Business Freedom Mentoring Program.
+It won’t cost you anything to find out if your business is ready and suited to it.

 Explore every opportunity for success in business

 This is the key to moving to the stage 4, because only by being open minded can ideas and dreams enter your mind.

 When your business is at this stage, it means you’ve ‘arrived’.

 This is where working the hours you want is completely optional.

 Your focus here is on choosing a good operations or general manager.

 The difference is with an operations manager you are still working in the business regularly.
 A general manager takes over everything so you are completely redundant and you ‘head-space’ is completely free to pursue other business ventures or money making ventures.

 With an operations manager you free up 20 to 30 hours of your time every week, which you can dedicate to growing your business by millions per year if that is your desire.